-This vehicle is a brand-new, delivery miles, Ascot Grey VW T6.1 SWB Manual 110PS Highline, arriving April 2022.
-It will be converted to our very high spec Pioneer Prestige conversion with RIB seat/bed, ready to drive away in May.
+This vehicle is a brand-new, delivery miles, Ascot Grey VW T6.1 SWB Manual 110PS Highline, that will be arriving with us in July.
+It will be converted to our very high spec Pioneer Prestige conversion with RIB seat/bed, and will be ready to drive away in August.

 Browse the specification or finance options now, and book a viewing to our unique showroom as soon as possible.
 Here you will see our high quality campervans on display, and discuss any changes to the planned spec you wish to make.

 Once your happy with your final choices, we take a deposit and this van is yours!

 – Apple CarPlay / Android Auto

 – 18″ Momo Alloys

 – Black Side Bars

 – M1 RIB Seat/Bed